katholiek-onderwijs-vlaanderen/sri4node/README.md

  * `beforeDelete( tx, sriRequest, [ { permalink: …, incoming: null, stored: { … } } ] ) )`

-The tx is a tranaction/connection object from the pg-promise library, so you can do DB queries (*a validation check that can only be done by querying other resources too*) or updates (*maybe some logging*) here if needed. `tx.query(...)`
+The tx is a task or transaction object (a task in case of read-only context [GET], a transaction in case of possible write context [PUT,POST,DELETE]) from the pg-promise library, so you can do DB queries (*a validation check that can only be done by querying other resources too*) or updates (*maybe some logging*) here if needed. `tx.query(...)`

 The last parameter will always be an array (but it will most of the time only contain one element, but in the case of lists it could have many element).
 This makes it easy to implement this function once with an `array.forEach( x => ... )` and allows you to make optimizations (if possible) for list queries.